Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 They speak of it as if it was broadly public knowledge and reference many living witnesses to convince potential skeptics such as yourself and even myself to a certain point.

-And even after that, you know, Julian basically sent more construction workers back to the site and told them to keep working.
+Um, and even after that, you know, Julian basically sent more construction workers back to the site and told them to keep working.

-I do need you to get to a question, if you don't mind.
+I do need you to get to a question if you don't mind.

-Yeah, so what do you make of historical events like this?
+So what do you, what do you make of, what do you make of historical events like this?

 That's not really how this works.

-So all right, well, tell me, so hang on.
+Well, tell me, tell me, hang on.

 So tell me what, hang on.